GravityPHY/protlig-cofolding/README.md

 ## Benchmarking co-folding algorithms
 ### Author: Hao Yu
 ### Email: imhaoyu@bu.edu
-This repository contains my summer intern project at Novartis for 2024, which includes all the scripts and instructions I have written.
+This repository contains my summer intern project at Novartis in 2024, which includes all the scripts and instructions I have written.
 Note that there is no involvement of commercialized content.

 #### Infrastructure